Professional Development Resources

-The Office of Distance Learning assists faculty in creating online courses or in translating existing face-to-face courses to an online environment.
-The Office of Distance Learning, which includes online semester-based courses and non-semester based independent learning courses, provides financial support for the development of distance courses.
+The Online Learning assists faculty in creating online courses or in translating existing face-to-face courses to an online environment.
+Online Learning, which includes online semester-based courses and non-semester based independent learning courses, provides financial support for the development of distance courses.

-- Online Course Development (Distance Learning and Independent Learning)
+- Online Course Development (Online Learning and Independent Learning)

 The Information Technology Division provides face-to-face and online training in the areas of technologies using in course instruction and classroom technologies (including IVS).
 They also have compiled more than 300 video tutorials on topics ranging from WKU email and Blackboard to MS Office, ADA Compliance, Google Docs, and Podcasting.

 The Office of International Programs (OIP) strives to complement Western Kentucky University's vision to be A Leading American University with International Reach through the strategic development, implementation, and management of campus-wide internationalization initiatives.